-cross-border business activity in case of self-employment (Ausländer- und Passamt, 2019b).
-After winning both the pre-draw and the final draw, the lottery participant has six months time to relocate to Liechtenstein, otherwise the residence permit expires (Landesverwaltung Fürstentum Liechtenstein, 2009, section 37, 2).
+Requirements for participation include holding an EEA citizenship and paying the participation fees in time.
+In the final draw, participants must also provide an employment contract of more than one year with a minimum activity level of 80% or, else, an authorized permanent cross-border business activity in case of self-employment (Ausländer- und Passamt, 2019b).
+After winning both the pre-draw and the final draw, the lottery participant is required to relocate within six months to Liechtenstein, otherwise the residence permit expires (Landesverwaltung Fürstentum Liechtenstein, 2009, section 37, 2).
 For this reason, our treatment is defined based on residing in Liechtenstein in the year after the lottery, as obtaining the permit is tied to actually moving there.
 The drawing of winners is done blindly by hand.
 This procedure is monitored by at least one judge.

 Lottery losers of either stage may participate again in subsequent lotteries, while multiple applications to the very same lottery are not allowed (Landesverwaltung Fürstentum Liechtenstein, 2009, section 38, 1) c)).
-As the decision to repeatedly take part in the lottery is most likely endogenous to the first lottery outcome, our main evaluation strategy relies on the first lottery participation of an individual in our data window.
-Furthermore, as participation in the final draw is conditional on succeeding in the pre-draw only, we base our instrumental variable approach on the pre-draw alone.
+As the decision to repeatedly take part in the lottery is most likely